Psychiatric Outcomes of Unruptured Intracranial Aneurysms (POUIA) (POUIA)

 • mRS scores between 0-1

-• Observation Group: All patients with UIAs that are eligible for conservative management.
+• Observation Group: All patients with UIAs that are eligible for conservative management

-1. Specific locations that are not good candidates for interventional treatment, such as cavernous internal carotid artery and very distally located aneurysms.
+1. Specific locations that are not good candidates for interventional treatment, such as cavernous internal carotid artery and very distally located aneurysms

-2. Aneurysm size (largest dimension) is less than 4 mm.
+2. Aneurysm size (largest dimension) is less than 4 mm

-• Treatment Group: All Patients with UIAs that are decided to be treated either with endovascular or microsurgical treatments due to several reasons, such as aneurysm size above 4 mm, patient's decision.
+• Treatment Group: All patients with UIAs that are decided to be treated either with endovascular or microsurgical treatments due to several reasons, such as aneurysm size above 4 mm, patient's decision

 Exclusion Criteria:

-• Prior history of intracranial hemorrhage.
+• Prior history of Subarachnoid Hemorrhage (SAH)

 • Prior history of intracranial aneurysm

-• Severe comorbidities that impact the mental health of the patients, such severe psychiatric disease, and chronic end stage diseases.
+• Severe comorbidities that impact the mental health of the patients, such severe psychiatric disease, and chronic end stage diseases

 Study Plan